Welcome back and buckle up! In this lesson, we are going to implement a 3D triangle mesh rasterizer.

 During the Z-buffering stage of the rasterization algorithm, we typically only keep track of the triangle that is closest to the camera at each pixel in the image.
 However, there are certain applications in which it is useful to keep track of more than one layer.
 One of these applications is rendering meshes that are partially transparent.
 In this scenario, it is also necessary to know what triangles are behind partially transparent triangles.

-In the differentiable rasterization approaches that we will be implementing, it is necessary to keep track of two layers during rasterization.
+In one of the differentiable rasterization approaches that we will be implementing, it is necessary to keep track of two layers during rasterization.
 Thankfully, this is not a difficult thing to implement.
-Each output buffer will have two layers, and during Z-buffering, we will simply keep track of the two closest triangles instead of just one.
+Each output buffer will have two layers, and, during Z-buffering, we will simply keep track of the two closest triangles instead of just one.
 For more detail on muli-layer rasterization, here is a good presentation from researchers at Nvidia.

 The three output buffers from rasterization in a deferred shading approach.
 Top: A triangle id buffer visualized by mapping integer ids to random colors.
 Middle: A depth buffer.
 Bottom: A barycentric coordinate buffer visualized by interpreting 3D barycentric coordinates as RGB values.
 Each buffer has two layers.